ashsmith/ashsmithio/_posts/magento2/2017-11-12-ideas-for-improving-ui-components-in-magento.md

 Splitting large XML Files.

-Who in their right mind would want to open up a [446 line file](https://github.com/magento/magento2/blob/2.2-develop/app/code/Magento/Checkout/view/frontend/layout/checkout_index_index.xml) and make changes.
+Who in their right mind would want to open up a [446 line XML file](https://github.com/magento/magento2/blob/2.2-develop/app/code/Magento/Checkout/view/frontend/layout/checkout_index_index.xml) and make changes.
 Not me!

 If we split these XML layout files up, we can reduce them down to digestible chunks, then simply extend/rewrite the appropriate layout file.
 Within layout XML this is already possible, and something we can do today.
 It's simple: